allo-media/tech-blog/_posts/2020-02-17-eda-architecture.md

     - *topic* routing

  - a simple *logs* exchange with:
-    - no persistence (to avoid overflooding the broker memory in case nobody is consuming the logs)
+    - no persistence (to avoid over-flooding the broker memory in case nobody is consuming the logs)
-    - no message acknowledgement or confirmation (for speed)
+    - no message acknowledgment or confirmation (for speed)

 The Result of a Command is sent to the `commands` exchange too.

-The message processing acknowledgement by clients is a very useful mechanism to ensure no data is lost — that is, a message is guaranteed to be processed at least once — and to allow efficient load balancing.
+The message processing acknowledgment by clients is a very useful mechanism to ensure no data is lost — that is, a message is guaranteed to be processed at least once — and to allow efficient load balancing.
 Indeed, the message broker won't remove a message from the queue until the client who took it for processing tells it has finished its job.
 During this time, the message is reserved.
 If the worker who took the message goes down before acknowledging, the message becomes available for any other worker, or the same worker when it comes back.
 Moreover, the broker knows at any given time which workers are busy and which ones are idle, so it can better share the load between them.

 Note that this is the base topology.
 As the topology is **created by the services themselves** instead of a central configuration, they can extend it locally (i.e. on their side) for their own needs.
 That also means they must all agree on the base topology exposed above to join the bus.